-There are 14 weeks of lab in the course, as well as 4 required homeworks.
+There are 14 weeks of lab in the course, as well as 3 required homeworks.

-During Phase I of the course (Weeks 1 through 4), labs will provide you with help getting your computer set up and teach you how to use essential Java programming tools.
+During Phase I of the course (Weeks 1 through 5), labs will provide you with help getting your computer set up and teach you how to use essential Java programming tools.

-During Phases II and III of the course (Weeks 5 - 14), standard labs will usually involve implementation of some data structure or algorithm described in lecture, whereas challenge labs will involve solution of tricky programming problems related to recent material.
-During such weeks, you can do either (but not both) of the labs for credit.
+During Phases II and III of the course (Weeks 6 - 14), standard labs will usually involve implementation of some data structure or algorithm described in lecture.

-All standard labs should take no more than two hours to complete, though some may run slightly longer.
-Challenge labs are an experimental part of the course, and these labs may take much longer.
+All labs should take no more than two hours to complete, though some may run slightly longer.
 HWs will vary from 3 to 10 hours of work.
 You will turn in everything electronically using GitHub, and your results will be available on Gradescope.

-All homeworks and labs are submitted individually (without partners), but you may work with other students subject to the collaboration rules described below.
+All homeworks are submitted individually (without partners), but you may work with other students subject to the collaboration rules described below.
+If you attend live labs (on Discord), you must submit with a partner starting with lab 3.
+See the lab partner section below for more details.